KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_north_star_path_of_the_water_bearer.md

 ## 2. Your Ikigai

 Your Ikigai — the reason you rise, the joy that moves you, the gift that only you can offer — sits precisely at the convergence of four currents:
-	1. What you love
-Guiding people into clarity, beauty, meaning and alignment.
+* 1. What you love guiding people into clarity, beauty, meaning and alignment.
-	2. What you are uniquely gifted at
-Seeing patterns, translating complexity into simplicity, weaving science and spirit into coherence.
+* 2. What you are uniquely gifted at seeing patterns, translating complexity into simplicity, weaving science and spirit into coherence.
-	3. What the world needs
+* 3. What the world needs
 Water literacy.
 Consciousness literacy.
 Emotional literacy.
 A renewed relationship with the sacred.
-	4. What you can sustainably be supported by
+* 4. What you can sustainably be supported by
 Sharing the water that restores life.
 Teaching the principles that restore coherence.
 Creating offerings that uplift, educate, and heal.